Even when he's wrong, Buffett gets it right

 However, Buffett predicts Berkshire will come out ahead, even though some of its contracts are still in force.
 The reason: "We charged the right premium, and that protected us when business conditions turned terrible three years ago."

 The same right-price principle holds with Berkshire's investment in GE, which he didn't discuss in his shareholder letter but is a fine example of how you can make money if you buy cheap enough.

 GE is selling below what it fetched in October 2008, when Buffett made his famous deal to buy $3 billion of GE stock and GE sold $12 billion of new stock to public investors.
 Investors who bought in the public offering are behind, but Berkshire is way ahead on its investment.

 That's because Buffett got to buy cheap.

-GE, which at the time was reeling from fallout caused by the Lehman bankruptcy, badly wanted Buffett’s imprimatur.
-So Buffett didn’t buy $3 billion of common stock at GE’s then-market price of $22.25, as public investors did.
-Rather, Berkshire bought $3 billion of preferred stock that carries a fat 10 percent annual dividend, and also got a warrant that carries the right (but not the obligation) to buy $3 billion of GE common at $22.25 through October 2013.
+GE, which at the time was reeling from fallout caused by the Lehman bankruptcy, badly wanted Buffett's imprimatur.
+So Buffett didn't buy $3 billion of common stock at GE's then-market price of $22.25, as public investors did.
+Rather, Berkshire bought $3 billion of preferred stock, which carries a fat 10 percent annual dividend, and got a warrant that carries the right (but not the obligation) to buy $3 billion of GE common at $22.25 through October 2013.

 If you bought common stock for $22.25 the day the deal was announced, you own shares that closed Monday at $20.42.
 Even with the $1.52 of dividends you've collected since the offering, you're behind.